M.Ed. in Instructional Leadership

 A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services

 Illinois Licensure Requirements

-Candidates in all programs leading to Illinois licensure are required to pass an Illinois Test of Academic Proficiency (formerly known as the Basic Skills test), the appropriate certification exam, and a State Criminal Background Check.
+Candidates in all programs leading to Illinois licensure are required to pass an Illinois Test of Academic Proficiency (TAP), the appropriate endorsement exam, and a State Criminal Background Check.